Set up a trust between Shibboleth and Azure AD

 |Before you can complete the instructions in this topic, you must review and complete the steps in Install Windows PowerShell for single sign-on with Shibboleth.|

 Each Active Directory domain that you want to federate using Shibboleth must either be added as a single sign-on domain or converted to be a single sign-on domain from a standard domain.
-Adding or converting a domain sets up a trust between Shibboleth Identity Provider and Windows Azure Active Directory.
+Adding or converting a domain sets up a trust between Shibboleth Identity Provider and Azure Active Directory.

 The following procedure walks you through how to convert an existing standard domain to a federated domain.

-Open the Windows Azure Active Directory Module.
+Open the Microsoft Azure Active Directory Module.

 $cred=Get-Credential.
 When the cmdlet prompts you for credentials, type your cloud service administrator account credentials.